microsoft/DMF/Dmf/Modules.Library/Dmf_CrashDump.md

 EvtCrashDumpQuery | Function that allows the crash dump writer to query the driver to determine how much data is needed.
 EvtCrashDumpWrite | Function that the crash dump writer calls to allow this Module (and its Client) to write data to the crash dump file.
 DataSourceCount | The maximum number of Data Sources (ring buffers) the instance of this Module allows (for other drivers and User-mode applications).
+TriageDumpDataArraySize | Number of triage dump data entries to allocate.
+Allows marking data buffers for inclusion in kernel minidumps.
+EvtCrashDumpStoreTriageDumpData | Function that the crash dump writer calls to allow the Client to mark buffers for inclusion in kernel minidumps.

 -----------------------------------------------------------------------------------------------------------------------------------